Kakaraniya/TinDog/README.md

 ## TinDog
  TinDog is a project which is mainly made using Bootstrap.\
- I have also added a bit of html and css.\
+ I have also added a bit of html and css.<br>
- This is a fully responsive webpage.\
+ This is a fully responsive webpage.<br>
  Output of the code is also attached.